 Many emotionally charged issues can arise among stepparents when discussing estate planning.
 Because these issues are so difficult to discuss, many stepparents never make a will.
 This often results in bitter disputes among surviving family members and negative financial implications for the children they leave behind.
 See parents second marriage.

 If you are part of a blended family, do you know what will happen to your estate if you die without a will?
 If you have a will, does it accurately reflect how you want your estate distributed?
 If you have children from more than one marriage or relationship, do you have an estate plan that includes all your children?
-To learn how to leave things the way you want them, see our free estate planning guide at parent's estate plan.
+To learn how to leave things the way you want them, read the free Pennyborn.com Estate Planning Guide at parent's estate plan.

 If You Want to Disinherit a Child